brian-emarquez/BrianMarquez3/README.md

 ### Hey there!
 Welcome to my repositories! 👋🚀

-- 💻 Technologies: C++, PHP, Djaango, JavaScript, Kivy, etc.
+- 💻 Technologies: C++, PHP, Django, Javascript, Kivy, etc.
 - ✨ Always learning in order to be better than yesterday.